+Tablet Studies Lot# 77024060A NDMA NDMA per tablet (ng/mL) (ng) Tablet without Solvent Not Detected Not Detected Tablet Not Detected Not Detected Simulated Gastric Fluid ("SGF") Not Detected Not Detected

+Simulated Intestinal Fluid Not Detected Not Detected SGF with 10 mM Sodium Nitrite Not Detected Not Detected SGF with 25 mM Sodium Nitrite 236 23,600 SGF with 50 mM Sodium Nitrite 3,045 304,500
-159. Considering a human stomach can generate up to 3,000 ml of gastric fluid a day, this could result in millions of ngs of NDMA exposure from a single dose of ranitidine.

-160. In June 2019, Valisure submitted its ranitidine data to the FDA confidentially.
-FDA made inquiries regarding the data, but did not seem to appreciate the importance of the findings.

-J. FDA Discloses Valisure Data to Other Agencies and the Ranitidine Manufacturers, and GSK Once Again Lies to the FDA which on July 16, 2019, reached out to GSK and other ranitidine manufacturers for information about NDMA in ranitidine.

-161. FDA shared Valisure's data with the European Medicines Agency, confidentially to ranitidine manufacturers, including GSK, and requested information.
+- 161. Considering a human stomach can generate up to 3,000 ml of gastric fluid a day, this could result in millions of ngs of NDMA exposure from a single dose of ranitidine. - 162.
+In June 2019, Valisure submitted its ranitidine data to the FDA confidentially.
+FDA made inquiries regarding the data, but did not seem to appreciate the importance of the findings. - J. FDA Discloses Valisure Data to Other Agencies and the Ranitidine Manufacturers, and GSK Once Again Lies to the FDA - 163.
+FDA shared Valisure's data with the European Medicines Agency, which on July 16, 2019, reached out to GSK and other ranitidine manufacturers for information about NDMA in ranitidine. - 164.
+On August 6, 2019, the FDA disclosed the NDMA concerns confidentially to ranitidine manufacturers, including GSK, and requested information.
 Specifically, FDA sent a communication to GSK:

-162. On August 6, 2019, the FDA disclosed the NDMA concerns